Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 Terminal Cancer Survivors

 Patients diagnosed with many types of terminal and advanced cancers have outlived their initial life expectancies.
 Heather Von St. James is one example.
 Without treatment, she was given 15 months to live.
-As of 2024, she is an 18-year mesothelioma survivor.
+As of 2024, she is a 19-year mesothelioma survivor.
 Doctors treated her pleural mesothelioma with surgery, chemo and radiation.

 Other patients have similar stories of survival after facing a terminal cancer diagnosis.